 - A. Identify: risks that will impact the plan's ability to meet its goals and objectives; - B. Estimate the significant risks to which the plan is exposed; - C. Manage: risk must be managed and should be commensurate with the rewards; - D. Communicate: risks must be reported and monitored on a regular basis.

 To a large extent, many factors that impact future benefits and contributions are uncontrollable, however, the potential impacts are considered in strategy development.
-The Plan uses three approaches (actuarial valuation, asset/liability studies, and asset allocation studies, as discussed above) to address and manage risk.
+The Plan uses three approaches to address and manage risk.